 This is for students who are interested in a culinary career.
 Applicants should have strong academic record, leadership, and community service.
 Award amounts vary.

 This scholarship is for students with GPA of 3.0+ who demonstrate financial need and are pursuing degree in arts and sciences, human services, music, or ministry.
 Students must have shown a commitment to community service.
 There is a preference for applicants from Missouri, Mississippi, Georgia, Illinois, Oklahoma, Texas, and Tennessee.
 12 – 15 awards of $2,000 are given every year, and they are renewable for up to four years.

-This scholarship is awarded by Beth Israel Deaconess Medical Center in Boston to a student pursuing a degree in healthcare who has spent at least 125 hours volunteering over the past 2 years.
+This scholarship is awarded by Beth Israel Deaconess Medical Center in Boston to a student pursuing a degree in healthcare who has spent at least 125 hours volunteering at Beth Israel over the past 2 years.

-This scholarship is for high school seniors with a GPA over 3.0 looking to enter a strength and conditioning field who have a track record of community service.
+This scholarship is for high school seniors with a GPA over 3.0 looking to enter a strength and conditioning field who have a track record of community service and are members of the NSCA.
 There are multiple $1,500 awards available.

 This award is for college or graduate students studying healthcare, who have high GPAs and can show community involvement.
 Awards range from $500-$10,000.